pschudar/address-book/README.md

 ![Image of Project](address_book.gif)

 # address-book
-An elegantly simple but powerful address book application written in PHP7, HTML5, CSS3, JavaScript and utilizing W3.CSS framework and 1 MySQL or MariaDB database.
+An elegantly simple but powerful address book application written in PHP7, HTML5, CSS3, JavaScript and utilizing W3.CSS framework as well as 1 MySQL or MariaDB database.
 I am an avid fan of Bootstrap, however, it's quite heavy.
 For a demo script like this, I felt it was entirely too much.
+W3.CSS provided an assortment of themes straight out of the box, is light-weight and fairly well documented.
+While I disagree with the author's usage of inline JavaScript, I am quite pleased with its performance and lack of jQuery.

 # Installation
 1. On your server, create a new database: 'address_book'